Mount Cleveland (Montana)

 Mount Cleveland is the highest mountain in Glacier National Park, located in Montana, United States.
 It is also the highest point in the Lewis Range, which spans part of the northern portion of the park and extends into Canada.
 It is located approximately 3 mi southeast of the southern end of Waterton Lake, and approximately 5 mi south of the US–Canada border.
 The east side of the future national park was purchased by the federal government from the Blackfoot Confederacy in 1895 during the second term of President Grover Cleveland.
 According to the United States Board on Geographic Names, the mountain is named for the former president.

 While not of great absolute elevation (the mountain is more than 2300 ft lower than Granite Peak, the highest peak in Montana), Mount Cleveland is notable for its large, steep rise above local terrain.
 For example, its west flank rises over 5500 ft in less than 2 mi; the northwest face, the steepest on the mountain, rises 4000 ft in less than 0.4 mi.
 The other faces show almost as much vertical relief.
 This scale and steepness of relief is quite rare in the contiguous United States.
 Mount Cleveland ranks 50th on the list of peaks in the contiguous U.S. with the greatest topographic prominence.
 The massif upon which Mount Cleveland is situated also includes 10001 ft Kaiser Point, which is the seventh-highest peak in the park and is only .67 mi to the northeast.

+Climbing

 The first recorded ascent of Mount Cleveland was in 1920 by Frank B. Wynn.
 The easiest route on the peak is the West Face route, starting from the Waterton Valley; it is a Class 3 scramble with the possibility of some short exposed Class 4 sections.

 Other routes include the Stoney Indian Route, from Stoney Indian Pass to the south of the peak, first descended by noted Sierra mountaineer Norman Clyde and party in 1937; various routes on the Southeast Face; and the more difficult North (or Northwest) Face, climbed partially in 1971 and completely in 1976.

 Although the peak has a relatively low fatality record, five Montana climbers were killed on the peak's west face in December 1969.
 The climbers were swept away by an avalanche and were not found for seven months.